 The short 'boy' gathered 'his' scattered nerves and—after straightening 'his' back, and taking a few calming breaths—raised 'his' hand to knock.
 (Because there was no way she wasn't knocking after that display only moments before.)

-The door was opened not even a second later by the boy who hadn't bothered to put on a shirt.
-He leaned against the door frame, his blonde hair darkened by the water dripping on to his shoulders and rolling down his chest.
+The door was opened not even a second later by the boy who still hadn't bothered to put on a shirt.
+He leaned against the door frame, his blonde hair darkened by the water dripping on his shoulders and rolling down his chest.

 He probably does sports, Ronnie thought, her eyes following the thin trail of water crawling over his collarbone and down his chest.
-She yanked her eyes away once the bead of water became to small to continue its path.
+She yanked her eyes away once the bead of water became too small to continue its path.
 It was at his stomach; the damage was already done.

 "U-uh . . ." she stuttered out, unable to complete a thought with her embarrassment induced, muddled mind.